j-bryan/HERON/doc/developers/templates.md

 ## Should I make a new template?
 The templating system is designed to make creating new templates a somewhat easy task.
-However, a balance must be struct between configuring existing templates and creating new templates.
+However, a balance must be struck between configuring existing templates and creating new templates.
 When is it appropriate to make a new template?

 Don't make a new template if...